 The Airmen's Stories - P/O E Fechtner

-He joined 310 Squadron at its formation at Duxford on July 10th.
-Fechtner stalled and crashed on August 1st.
-He collided with Pilot Officer A Navratil at 25,000 feet on the 15th and landed at Upwood with his engine switched off, unhurt.
+He joined 310 Squadron at its formation at Duxford on 10th July.
+Fechtner stalled and crashed on 1st Augustt.
+He collided with P/O A Navratil at 25,000 feet on the 15th and landed at Upwood with his engine switched off, unhurt.

-Awarded the DFC (gazetted October 1940), he was killed when he crashed near Duxford on October 29th 1940, in Hurricane P3889, after colliding with Pilot Officer J M Maly during a Wing patrol.
+Awarded the DFC (gazetted October 1940), he was killed when he crashed near Duxford on 29th October in Hurricane P3889, after colliding with P/O JM Maly during a Wing patrol.

 Fechtner is buried in Brookwood Military Cemetery.